Traveler’s Checklist: Protect Your Health While You Travel

 Know Where You’re Traveling

 To stay safe, do your research and heed local warnings.
-Before you leave, stay informed about travel conditions abroad by checking the CDC's Travel Health notices.
-You’ll find up-to-date news and travel warnings about current health issues linked to specific destinations.
+Before you leave, stay informed about travel conditions abroad by checking the CDC's Travel Health notices. leaving site icon You’ll find up-to-date news and travel warnings about current health issues linked to specific destinations.
 These issues may spring from disease outbreaks, special events, natural disasters or other conditions that may affect travelers’ health and safety.

 Heading Home

 As you plan your trip, make sure you know what will be required to come back to the States.
 Because of COVID-19, there are things you may have to do before you can get on a plane or leave the airport, from having your temperature taken to taking a quick COVID-19 test.
-And travel from some countries back to the U.S. may be ban because of contagious disease outbreaks, including COVID, measles, malaria and yellow fever.
+And travel from some countries back to the U.S. may be banned because of contagious disease outbreaks, including COVID, measles, malaria and yellow fever.

-Sources: 2020 Childhood & Adult Immunization Schedules, CDC, 2020; Your Health Abroad, U.S. Department of State, 2020.
+Sources: 2023 Childhood & Adult Immunization Schedules, Centers for Disease Control and Prevention, 2023; Your Health Abroad, U.S. Department of State, 2024

-Originally published August 17, 2015; Revised 2017, 2020, 2022
+Originally published August 17, 2015; Revised 2017, 2020, 2022, 2023, 2024